larandaA/exchange-rates-ws/representations.md

 ## Exchange rate

 Representation that contains the full information about the excange rate in a single bank.
-The `bank` field contains the representaion of the bank that offers the rate described in the `rate` field in format of rate info representation.
-The `self` field contains the link to this resource that can be used either in this(PLACEHOLDER) either in this(PLACEHOLDER) request.
+The `bank` field contains the [representaion of the bank][bank-representation] that offers the rate described in the `rate` field in format of [rate info representation][rate-representation].
+The `self` field contains the link to this resource that can be used either in [this][get-rate] either in [this][get-min] request.

 ```{json}
 {